w3c/wai-website/pages/fundamentals/people/index.md

 </div>

-[Web Accessibility Perspectives: Explore the Impact and Benefits for Everyone](/perspective-videos/) :   Videos that demonstrate that web accessibility is **_essential for people with disabilities and useful for all_**.
-Learn about the impact of accessibility and the benefits for everyone in a variety of situations.
+[Web Accessibility Perspectives: Explore the Impact and Benefits for Everyone](/perspective-videos/) :   Videos that illustrate **_Accessibility: essential for some, useful for all_**.
+Learn about the impact of accessibility on people with disabilities and the benefits for everyone in a variety of situations.
 Pages include supporting information.
 Ten 1-minute videos, and a 7-minute compilation {% include image.html src="video.svg" alt="" class="icon" %}

-[[How People with Disabilities Use the Web]](/people-use-web/) :   Introduces how people with disabilities use the web.
-Describes tools and approaches that people with different kinds of disabilities use to browse the web and the barriers they encounter due to poor design. <!-- @@sub-bullet: [Videos of How People with Disabilities Use the Web](/people-use-web/) links to eighteen 2+minute videos, and 3 compliations {% include image.html src="video.svg" alt="" class="icon" %} -->
+[[How People with Disabilities Use the Web]](/people-use-web/) :   Provides user stories ("personas") of people with different disabilities.
+Describes tools and approaches that people use to browse the web and the barriers they encounter due to poor design.
+Includes videos that illustrate **_Accessibility: It's about people._** {% include image.html src="video.svg" alt="" class="icon" %}

 [[Older Users and Web Accessibility: Meeting the Needs of Ageing Web Users]](/older-users/) :   Explains that designing products that are easier for older people to use is similar to designing for people with disabilities.
 Links to: [Developing Websites for Older People: How Web Content Accessibility Guidelines (WCAG) 2.0 Applies](/older-users/developing/) and [Web Accessibility for Older Users: A Literature Review](/older-users/literature/).